Do You Need an LLC to Sell on Amazon?

 An EIN is an Employer Identification Number and it is the federal tax ID associated with your newly formed business.
 This is needed if you ever want to open a bank account for the business, for tax forms, or if you want to hire employees in the future.

-How Much Does It Cost to Set Up an LLC for Amazon FBA?
+How Much Does It Cost to Create an LLC for Amazon FBA?

 While setting up an LLC involves a few fees in the beginning, keeping an LLC active is an annual responsibility with annual expenses.